moonsharp-devs/moonsharp_org/unitytips.md

 subtitle: A collection of quick tips for those using MoonSharp on Unity
 ---

+#### Supported platforms

+Generally, MoonSharp aims at supporting all platforms.
+However it's very hard - next to impossible - to test MoonSharp on all platforms in Unity.

+Platforms are thus divided in tiers.

+Tier 1 - expect full support
+    * Standalone Windows, Linux and OS/X
+    * Android
+    * iOS
+    * tvOS

+Tier 2 - expect sporadic support, will test when possible, minor problems/unsupported features
+    * WebGL
+    * Windows Store Applications
+    * Windows Phone

+Tier 3 - should work, but it's hard for me to give support
+    * Anything else not in the other tiers

+Tier 4 - not supported, you're on your own
+    * None known so far, will update in case

 #### Miscellaneous recommendations

 * Don't expose Unity types, if possible